Obama poised for new sanctions on Russia if no progress on Ukraine

 In NATO member Poland, the first group of a contingent of around 600 U.S. soldiers arrived on Wednesday.
 They are part of an effort by Washington to reassure eastern European allies who are worried by a build-up of Russian forces near Ukraine's borders.

-In Ukraine, there were the first substantial signs that the Geneva accord is being implemented.
+In Ukraine, the Western-backed government said the city hall in Mariupol, which had been seized by pro-Russian separatists, was now back under central control.
+Interior Minister Arsen Avakov said the mayor was back in his office, and that explosives experts were checking the building to make it safe.

-Kiev troops with five light armoured vehicles took control of a checkpoint north of the city of Slaviansk on Thursday after separatists appeared to abandon the position, Reuters journalists said from the scene.
+"In this instance there were no casualties.
+And that is good and proper.
+The process of getting the situation back to normal in the city will continue," Avakov said in a post on his Facebook page.

-Earlier, the Western-backed government said the city hall in Mariupol, which had been seized by separatists, was now back under central control.
-Interior Minister Arsen Avakov said the mayor was back in his office.
+Mariupol, an industrial city on the Azov Sea, was the scene of violent clashes last week when, according to the Kiev government, separatist attackers tried to storm a base of the Ukrainian national guard.

-"In this instance there were no casualties ...
-The process of getting the situation back to normal in the city will continue," he said in a post on his Facebook page.
+If the Mariupol city hall is indeed back under Kiev's control, it would be the first substantial sign that the Geneva accord is being implemented.

-Kiev also reported a shootout overnight in another part of the east when a Ukrainian soldier was wounded, while pro-Russian separatists who control Slaviansk were holding three journalists, including U.S. citizen Simon Ostrovsky.
+But Kiev also reported a shootout overnight in another part of the east when a Ukrainian soldier was wounded, while pro-Russian separatists who control the city of Slaviansk were holding three journalists, including U.S. citizen Simon Ostrovsky.

-Ukraine, a former Soviet republic, slid into unrest late last year when Moscow-backed President Viktor Yanukovich rejected a pact to build closer ties with Europe.
-Protesters took over central Kiev, forcing him to flee in February.
+Ukraine, a former Soviet republic, slipped into unrest late last year when Moscow-backed President Viktor Yanukovich rejected a pact to build closer ties with Europe.
+Protesters took over the centre of Kiev, eventually forcing him to flee in February.

-Days later, Russian troops seized control of Crimea.
+Days later, Russian troops seized control of Ukraine's Crimea Peninsula.
 Moscow then annexed the region, saying it was protecting Russian residents, while the West called the action an illegal land grab.

 The focus has now shifted to eastern Ukraine, the industrial heartland and home to a large Russian-speaking community.